Burn Fat by Reversing Insulin Resistance

 The Role of Insulin in Health and Weight

-Insulin Resistance affects half of all adults in the U.S. Insulin sensitivity is not only essential for optimal weight, but as well for optimal health as it is the leading cause of many common health disorders such as obesity, pre-diabetes, type 2 diabetes, heart disease, vascular disease, and dementia.
+Insulin Resistance affects half of all adults in the U.S. Insulin sensitivity is not only essential for optimal weight but also for optimal health, as it is the leading cause of many common health disorders such as obesity, pre-diabetes, type 2 diabetes, heart disease, vascular disease, and dementia.
+Holistic functional medicine approaches emphasize the importance of addressing insulin sensitivity to prevent and reverse these chronic conditions.
 Insulin resistance doubles a person’s risk for heart attack and stroke and is directly linked to a higher risk for certain cancers since insulin seems to fuel the growth of tumors.

 The majority of people who are suffering from insulin resistance are unaware of their condition, as the condition can be asymptomatic.
 In fact, 90% of people with insulin resistance remain undiagnosed for decades even under the care of a doctor.
 The changes in the body begin long before a person is diagnosed with type 2 diabetes, which is typically revealed through a routine blood test.
 It is estimated that 15-30% of people with prediabetes get type 2 diabetes within 5 years.